Accidents Caused by Drunk Drivers

 Note that criminal proceedings against a drunk driver do not prohibit you from bringing a civil action against that same driver.
 These legal proceedings are separate from each other and can occur either simultaneously or consecutively.
 Further, the outcome of any criminal charges brought against the driver does not control the outcome of a civil case brought against him or her.
-Thus, even if the DUI/DWI charges against the driver are dismissed, you can still recover from that driver for the damage referenced in the civil action.Types of Civil Actions We Handle Against Drunk Drivers
+Thus, even if the DUI/DWI charges against the driver are dismissed, you can still retain a drunk driving accident lawyer in Atlanta to recover from that driver for the damage referenced in the civil action.Types of Civil Actions We Handle Against Drunk Drivers

 - Personal Injury: If you are injured in an accident involving a drunk driver, we can pursue a personal injury claim on your behalf.

 - Wrongful death: If your loved one is killed by a drunk driver, you can file a civil suit for wrongful death on behalf of your loved one’s estate.